devsli/ifttt/README.md

 ```

 To do so you have to connect your IFTTT account to [IFTTT Maker channel][1] and
-either use your key as `-k` option, or save it to your init script:
+either use your key as `-k` option or save it to your init script:
 ```
 $ ./ifttt -k 123MyDemoKey123 light_on
 Congratulations!
 You've fired the light_on event%